Iguanodectes geisleri: Diet and ecology

 Many members of Iguanodectes are herbivorous.
 I. geisleri is largely in line with this pattern, including leaf litter, fallen fruit, and filamentous algae in its diet, but aquarists have reported omnivorous habits in captive specimens.
 Aquarists also note that a captive I. geisleri does best if kept in a school ranging from 5 to 10 fish, which remains true of wild counterparts.
 Wild fish are further known to peacefully coexist with species from related genera, including Hyphessobrycon melazonatus, Bryconops giacopinii, and Bryconops inpai, though a wider variety of species in one area does result in dietary shifts to maintain a specific ecological niche.

 Presence and behavior in aquaria

 Hobbyists report that species from the genus Iguanodectes as a whole are an uncommon sight in the industry.
 Nonetheless, they are exported from their natural habitat, including to locations such as Germany and Poland, and are known to be peaceful fish, which makes them ideal members of a community tank.

 Conservation status

 Iguanodectes geisleri has not been evaluated by the IUCN.
-Its wide range offers it an advantage in terms of population survivability.
+Its wide range gives it an advantage in terms of population survivability.
 Nonetheless, the freshwater inland habitats of South America are under constant pressure from anthropogenic sources, including infrastructure development like hydroelectric dams and chemical disruption from illegal mining operations.
 Specifically, wetlands like the ones I. geisleri prefers are known for their fragility.